There are many beautiful human-made structures around the world. Are these buildings an adequate substitute for the

 Ask yourself, what are my sacred spaces?
 Do I find a connection in nature?
-Do I feel the need to be in or near these sacred sites?
+Do I feel the need to be in or near these human-made “sacred sites”?
 Perhaps now is the time to investigate and see if the substitute for sacredness is holding you back?

 We hope you found this article helpful, maybe even thought-provoking.
 If this article resonates, you’ll find more to spark your interest on our blog.
 To learn more about our organization, see our page FAQ.
 Register on our site to receive discounts on training and unadvertised material.
 We comply with all GDPR guidelines and never share or sell your contact data.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (2).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.